object/oddjob-phobos-tracing/README.md

 This will result in same behaviour across Rider and Terminal restoration of nuget packages._

 ### Environment variables
 Using your IDE you can login and access the different nuget feed.
 However, we recommend to add the nuget feed tokens, usernames and passwords to environment variables.
-The nuget.config file expects three variables `NRK_GITHUB_TOKEN`, `PHOBOS_NUGET_PASSWORD` and `PHOBOS_NUGET_USERNAME`.
+The nuget.config file expects variables `PHOBOS_NUGET_PASSWORD` and `PHOBOS_NUGET_USERNAME`.
 If you choose to use environment varables, you need to add these three variables as environment variables

 ## Running services locally
 To get secrets locally, you need to add `appsettings.Development.json` to Bootstrapper/config/appsettings.